airwallex/payouts-web-sdk/README.md

 # Airwallex Payouts Web SDK

-Airwallex Payouts Web SDK provides the Embedded Payout component and Embedded Beneficiary component which are pre-build UI elements for you to integrate into your own payout flow.
-Instead of building a native payout flow from scratch, you can now use them to deliver a payout experience that fully leverages Airwallex’s coverage while reducing development efforts and improving speed to market.
+Airwallex Payouts Web SDK includes the Embedded Payout component and the Embedded Beneficiary component, which are pre-built UI elements you can integrate into your own user flows.
+Instead of building a flow from scratch, you can now use them to deliver a user experience that fully leverages Airwallex’s coverage while reducing development efforts and improving speed to market.

-## Demo
+## Demo and documentation

-To view and interact with the Embedded Payout component and Embedded Beneficiary component, checkout the [live demo site](https://demo.airwallex.com/widgets/embedded-components).
+To view and interact with the Embedded components, go to the [Embedded components demo site](https://demo.airwallex.com/widgets/embedded-components).

+To view the high-level integration sequence and a step-by-step guide, see our Product Docs for [Embedded Payout component](https://www.airwallex.com/docs/payouts__embedded-payout-component) and [Embedded Beneficiary component](https://www.airwallex.com/docs/payouts__embedded-beneficiary-component).

 ## Installation